Our Lady of Consolation: Utrera, Seville

-In Utrera, Sevilla

 The venerated image of Our Lady of Consolation is a small carving of the seated virgin in the late Byzantine style, which dates back to the end of the 14th century, although its external appearance was later modified to adapt it to the tastes of the baroque prevailing in lower Andalusia.

 Pope Paul VI signed the formal decree officially granting the canonical coronation of the statue on 7 July 1963.
 Within less than a year, the rite of coronation was executed on 1 May 1964 at the Plaza del Altozano.

 Pope John Paul II later issued a Pontifical decree Populum et Fideles Christianorum on 7 March 1989 declaring this Marian title as the official city patroness of Utrera.

-In Valdepeñas, Ciudad Real
+Valdepeñas, Ciudad Real

 According to pious legend, the original Marian image was discovered in 1212, when the province of La Mancha was reconquered after the Christian victory in Battle of Las Navas de Tolosa and a chapel was later built in her honor.

 Pope Francis decreed the coronation of the image on 30 November 2016.
 The rite of coronation was executed on 1 June 2019 by the Bishop of Ciudad Real, Gerardo Melgar Viciosa.